 - UE is configured with SSB-based L1-RSRP measurements on Cell 1

+- applyIndicatedTCI-State-r18 is set as {first} for TRP0 (CORESET index p associated with Joint TCI state 0 and Joint TCI state 1) and as {second} for TRP1 (CORESET index q associated with Joint TCI state 2 and Joint TCI state 3).

+- tci-SelectionPresentInDCI-r18 is configured in the BWP configuration, i.e. TCI state for the PDSCH is indicated by DCI format 1_1 and PDSCHs on two TRPs are scheduled in TDM manner.

-- UE is configured with two TCI states (TCI state 0 and TCI state 2) for TRP0 and two TCI states(TCI state 1 and TCI state 3) for TRP1.
+- UE is configured with two TCI states (TCI state 0 and TCI state 1) for TRP0 and two TCI states(TCI state 2 and TCI state 3) for TRP1.
 QCL info to DL TCI state 0, 1 , 2 and 3 are provided by SSB0, SSB1, SSB2 and SSB3, respectively.